top of page

 (Guardian of the Treasure)

-If it were assuredly so, that the earliest of Commandments chronicled, were in verity the correct and unadulterated words of the one regarded as God, for what reason was the bringing of 'New Commandments', respectively the 'Second Law' needed, and why does Luke 6 insist that the one whom had 'become known' as Jesus, the 'presumed' direct Messenger and/or 'assumed' Son of God himself, protested 'against' some of the Commandments (i.e. observing of the sabbath, etc.).
-One ought give mere consideration to the word Commandment. itself, to which the answer lies!
-In analysis of the term Commandment, which in its various forms, defines that of an order a command and/or an order from an authority, the intent of the word reveals its paradox.
+If it were assuredly so, that the earliest of Commandments chronicled, were in verity the correct and unadulterated words of the one regarded as God, for what reason was the bringing of 'New Commandments', respectively the 'Second Law' needed, and why does Luke 6 insist that the one whom had 'become known' as Jesus, the 'presumed' direct Messenger and/or 'assumed' Son of God, or even believed by some to be God himself descended in human form, protested 'against' some of the Commandments (i.e. the observing of the sabbath, etc.).
+One ought give mere consideration to the word Commandment itself, to which the answer lies!
+In analysis of the term Commandment, which is of old French (Comander) / later middle English (Comandement) origin, which in its various forms, defines that of an order, a command and/or an order from an authority, the intent of the word reveals its paradox.
 If it had been justly bestowed upon Man to act and live within the power of 'free-will', defined as the power of acting without constraint and/or the ability to act at one's own will, one realizes with stark lucidity that a set of Commandments would not reckon true, as it would directly go against the very right that had been bestowed upon man upon his creation.
-One ought give consideration to, that as the Teaching of the Prophets of old had been found to have been altered by the hands of men, that likewise it ought had been very much so the same with the doctrine which became known as the Commandments, as logic alone would reckon this.
+Moreso alarming, is the presence throughout ancient doctrine of the punishments handed down for the breaking of the Commandments and other Laws, to the extent and/or extreme of 'punishable by death'.
+One ought give just contemplation to, that as the Teaching of the Prophets of old had been found to have been altered by the hands of men, that likewise it ought had been very much so the same, with the doctrine which became known as the Commandments, as logic alone would reckon this.

 Ancient Symbol for Will (Wille) | आँ Relegeous Truth